juliuszlosinski/HectorX-GameEngine-Cpp_OpenGL_PhysX/README.md

 3.6 Triangle is drawn.

-**General idea is: First set/ bind the shader program and the render object!**
+**General idea is: First bind the shader program, then send/set data to uniforms in the shader program and then render object!**

 **Effect:**